lebull/SaatvaTestSite/README.md

 * Animations
 * Get rid of explicite subscription for the article list

+# Questions

+* What do we need to do about images that don't fit the list link.

 # Installation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.